-12. As for strengthening of the rights of accused persons and suspects in the Code of Criminal Procedure, the Minister informed that the revision of the Code of Criminal Procedure in 2011 provides new rules, especially governing the right of access to documents, the right to translation assistance, the right to request measures of enquiry, the right to free choice of counsel with the ability to contact a lawyer already during police investigations, among others.
-These improvements complement the strengthening of victims' rights in recent years.
+12. As for strengthening of the rights of accused persons and suspects in the Code of Criminal Procedure, the Minister reported that the revision of the Code of Criminal Procedure in 2011 provided new rules, particularly governing the right of access to documents, the right to translation assistance, the right to request measures of enquiry and the right to free choice of counsel with the possibility of contacting a lawyer during police investigations, among others.
+These improvements complemented the strengthening of victims' rights in recent years.

-13. Regarding the equality of women and men, women enjoy equal rights under the law, nevertheless, women are still underrepresented in many areas.
-The challenge is to make de facto equality possible.
-An important area in this regard is equal opportunity in the labour market and a balanced representation of women and men in political bodies.
-Measures have also been taken against domestic violence, and the category of criminal offences that must be prosecuted ex officio has been expanded.
-The prevention of human trafficking has also been strengthened with a new prevention programme.
+13. Regarding gender equality, women enjoyed equal rights under the law, but were still underrepresented in many areas.
+The challenge was to make de facto equality possible.
+An important area in that regard was equal opportunity in the labour market and a balanced representation of women and men in political bodies.
+Measures had also been taken against domestic violence, and the category of criminal offences that must be prosecuted ex officio had been expanded.
+The prevention of human trafficking had also been strengthened with a new prevention programme.

 14. In the area of children and young people, the entry into force of the completely revised Children and Youth Act at the beginning of 2009 was a milestone.
 The new law creates two new independent institutions: the Children and Youth Advisory Council and the Ombuds Office for Children and Young People.
-Important improvements over the last four years were also achieved by expanding the protection of children from sexual abuse and other forms of sexual violence through a revision of the sexual criminal law in 2010, which was an important step for the domestic implementation of the Optional Protocol to the Convention on the Rights of the Child on the Sale of Children, Child Prostitution and Child Pornography.
-The Liechtenstein Parliament approved ratification of this instrument last

-December, and the instrument of ratification will be deposited in New York this very afternoon.
+Important improvements over the last four years were also achieved by expanding the protection of children from sexual abuse and other forms of sexual violence through a revision of the sexual criminal law in 2010, which was an important step for the domestic implementation of the Optional Protocol to the Convention on the Rights of the Child on the sale of children, child prostitution and child pornography.
+The Parliament of Liechtenstein approved ratification of the instrument in December 2012, and the instrument of ratification would be deposited in New York that very afternoon.

-15. The Government is also planning a reform of family law.
-The focus of the reform is on the new rules governing custody of children of separated and divorced parents.
-Other elements of the planned reform include the elimination of the discriminatory term "illegitimate", as well as a reform of the law of descent in order to strengthen the rights of the child and the rights of the biological father.
+15. The Government was also planning a reform of family law.
+The focus of the reform was on the new rules governing custody of children of separated and divorced parents.
+Other elements of the planned reform included the elimination of the discriminatory term "illegitimate", as well as a reform of the law of descent in order to strengthen the rights of the child and the rights of the biological father.

-16. Because of the demographic developments in Liechtenstein, the focus of policy in recent years has increasingly also been on older persons, and the Government defined the goals of its future old-age policy in 2007.
-According to these guidelines, the structures have been strengthened to support caretaking relatives and people in need of care at home.
+16. Because of demographic developments in Liechtenstein, policy in recent years had increasingly also focused on older persons, and the Government had defined the goals of its future old-age policy in 2007.
+According to the guidelines established, the structures to support caretaking relatives and people in need of care at home had been strengthened.

-17. In the area of disabilities, the Law on the Equality of Persons with Disabilities from the year 2007 constitutes the most important legal foundation.
-The purpose of this law is to eliminate or prevent discrimination of people with disabilities.
-The Government also elaborated a concept to improve the integration of people with disabilities in the labour process which is planned to be implemented as part of the administrative reform currently underway.
-The Parliament is expected to consider the Government's proposal in the first half of 2013.
+17. The 2007 Law on the Equality of Persons with Disabilities from the year 2007 constituted the most important legal foundation in the area of disabilities.
+The purpose of this law was to eliminate or prevent discrimination of people with disabilities.
+The Government had also drawn up a plan to improve the integration of people with disabilities into the labour process, which was due to be implemented as part of the administrative reform currently under way.
+The Parliament was expected to consider the Government's proposal in the first half of 2013.

-18. The new law on the registered partnership of same-sex couples also entered into force on 1 September 2011.
-Registered couples are now treated virtually equally to married couples.
-This has made an important contribution to overcoming the discrimination and social taboos regarding homosexuality.
+18. The new law on registered partnerships of same-sex couples had entered into force on 1 September 2011.
+Registered couples were now treated virtually equally to married couples.
+That had made an important contribution to overcoming the discrimination and social taboos regarding homosexuality.